AADITYAPRABALCHAWLA/Internship-Update-Bristlecone/README.md

 1. Worked further on sentiment analysis

 # 7th September
-1. Read documentation about data visualization using tableau
+1. Read documentation about data visualization using Tableau
-2. Reffered to some youtube videos
+2. Reffered to some youtube videos as suggested.
 3. Enrolled in coursera course for data visualization using tableau

 # 8th September
 1. Had weekly friday meeting with HR
-2. Along with my team implemented tableau to create graphs, plots and data stories
+2. Worked on Tableau to create graphs, plots and data stories with my team.
+It was an interesting experience.

 # 9th Septmber and 10th September
 1. Had weekend off
-2. Completed coursera course for data visualization using tableau
+2. Completed coursera course for data visualization using Tableau

 # 11th September
 1. Had weekly monday meeting